2011–12 Torquay United F.C. season: October

 If Torquay United were hoping their indifferent fortunes would improve with the start of a new month, they were to be sorely disappointed.
 Early in the month the team received a blow with the news that midfielder Ian Morris had picked up a knee injury which threatened to rule him out for at least a couple of months.
 On the pitch, despite holding league leaders Morecambe to a 1–1 draw at Plainmoor in their opening fixture of the month, the Gulls would then go on to lose their next three matches against Bradford City, Gillingham and Southend United by an aggregate margin of 10–3.
 Perhaps the most disappointing result of the three was the 1–0 defeat by Bradford at Valley Parade.
 Even with the Bantams being reduced to ten men after just 24 minutes, Torquay were still unable to penetrate a defence which had not kept a clean sheet in their previous 18 league games.
 The following weeks's humiliating 5–2 home defeat by Gillingham prompted Martin Ling to recall out of favour defender Mark Ellis to the starting line up in the away fixture against Southend.
 Although that game resulted in another expensive defeat, the final two fixtures of the month suggested Ling might have finally got the formula right with back to back home victories against AFC Wimbledon and Hereford United, both without conceding a goal.

-Those two victories provided a welcome boost to Torquay after a demoralising eight game stretch without a win.
-The Gulls were now hopeful they could create a platform from which the team could progress and, even if they could not reach last season's achievement of a play-off spot, they could at least distance themselves from any potential relegation dogfight.
+Those two victories provided boost to Torquay after eight game stretch without a win.
+The Gulls were hopeful they could create a platform from which the team could progress.
+They could at least distance themselves from any potential relegation.